Influencer Marketing – why should you consider peer review sites?

 - Does my marketing process enable me to maximise positive reviews/endorsements?

-Assuming you can answer all of these questions, you are then in a position to look at working with Peer Review sites.
-The first thing that needs to be done is create a profile of your company and product/s, which doesn’t cost a penny.
-Once you have a company and product profile the next step is sourcing customer reviews.
-If you have happy customers it’s a case of asking them to provide a review of your product in much the same way you would ask a connection to endorse you on LinkedIn.
+If you have happy customers, it’s a case of asking them to review your product in much the same way you would ask a connection to endorse you on LinkedIn.
 If you don’t have a large bank of customers, you might find that some users will discover your profile.

-You also have the option of contacting the account management staff at these sites who will be happy to discuss how to run a reviews programme (how to get reviews on your product page) and ways in which to generate branded collateral with reviews left by your customers to help with your sales process.
-You will need budget for this, so you have to weigh up the benefits compared to the costs.
-Just remember that all of these sites want to cover every vendor in the market. so Getting set up will just cost you some time and information so even a start-up should consider peer review sites.
+You also have the option of contacting the account management staff at these sites, who will be happy to discuss how to run a reviews programme (how to get reviews on your product page) and ways in which to generate branded collateral with reviews left by your customers to help with your sales process.

 The main benefits of working with peer review sites include: